John Lowell Gardner Chrysanthemum Installation

 Following his death in January 2021, a small group of Jack’s fellow Board members, friends, and colleagues established an endowment fund to name the John Lowell Gardner Chrysanthemum Installation in perpetuity.
 This naming of the annual fall horticulture installation honors Jack’s lifetime of dedication to the Gardner, as well as his love of the Courtyard, which he saw as the heart of the Museum.

 The Museum offers four special floral installations each year: chrysanthemums in the fall, nasturtiums in the spring, bellflowers in the summer, and the Holiday Courtyard in the winter.
-While the Courtyard is in bloom all year long, with nine transformations each year, these four installations celebrate iconic flowers with deep, historical roots at the Gardner, and whose height, color, and shape bring whimsy to the space to the delight of all visitors.
+While the Courtyard is in bloom all year long, with ten transformations each year, these four installations celebrate iconic flowers with deep, historical roots at the Gardner, and whose height, color, and shape bring whimsy to the space to the delight of all visitors.

 Return to all Courtyard Displays